ikanexus/nzbridge/README.md

-# tuneznab
+# nzbridge
-A Newznab Indexer and Black Hole downloader for Lidarr
+A Newznab Indexer bridge and Black Hole downloader for *arr apps for files not on NZB